frpunlocking-com/android_kernel_realme_sm6375/README.md

 After device boots, install [Kernel SU Next Manager v1.0.8 (Latest Nightly)](https://nightly.link/KernelSU-Next/KernelSU-Next/workflows/build-manager-ci/next/Manager.zip).
 Confirmed safe for dirty flash on 2025-06-14 to 2025‑06‑28 build, no data loss observed.
 Works seamlessly with MindTheGapps.

+## Kernel Highlights

+- Built on Linux 5.4.292-qgki from LineageOS - includes upstream Android GKI compliance patches.
+- KernelSU Next - latest version providing root access.
+- SuSFS v1.5.5 - Android dynamic rootfs support.

+## Enhancements & Fixes

+- Seamless GKI‑based kernel integration for the real Realme 10 Pro device built from scratch.
+- No bootloops or data errors in testing on real device as of 2025‑07‑02.
+- Spoofing RMX3661 factory Android 15 Realme UI 6.0 fingerprint.

+## Known Issues

+No issues have been reported so far, but if any problems arise, please report them in the official thread on XDA or create a GitHub issue with a detailed description of the situation and attach screenshots or videos from the detectors.

 ## Changelog

 All notable changes to this project are documented in this file.
 Note: Pre-release versions (Alpha and Beta builds prior to v1.0.0) are marked as pre-release on GitHub and listed separately in the [CHANGELOG.md](CHANGELOG.md).